vivaria/edisonrul.ing/docs/source/cards/f/fortune-lady-earth.md

 ### Card Rulings

-●If the Level of Fortune Lady Earth is reduced by an effect like Miniaturize, the effect to inflict damage won't activate when Fortune Lady Earth's Level returns to normal.
+*   If the Level of Fortune Lady Earth is reduced by an effect like Miniaturize, the effect to inflict damage won't activate when Fortune Lady Earth's Level returns to normal.